connamara/quickfixn/tutorial/configuration.md

   <tr>
     <td class='setting'>SSLCACertificate</td>
     <td class='description'>
-      Specified the Certificate Authority certificate used by acceptor to validate client certificates.
+      Specifies the CA certificate used by acceptor to validate client certificates.
-      If no path is specified then all certificates installed on the computers certificate store (under "Trusted Root Certificates") are used.
+      If not specified, then all certificates installed on the computer's certificate store (under "Trusted Root Certificates") are used.
       The certificate can be loaded either from a file or from the current user's personal certificate store.
     </td>